-White House physician says Trump 'may not entirely be out of the woods yet' in fight against coronavirus, but will be sent home
+White House physician says Trump 'may not entirely be out of the woods yet' in fight against coronavirus

+Dr. Sean Conley said that the president would be discharged Monday evening.

-White House physician Dr. Sean Conley said that President Trump "may not entirely be out of the woods yet" in his fight against the novel coronavirus, but said that the "clinical status" supports his discharge from Walter Reed Military Medical Center and a safe return to the White House Monday evening.
+White House physician Dr. Sean Conley said that President Trump "may not entirely be out of the woods yet" in his fight against the novel coronavirus, but said that the "clinical status" supports his discharge from Walter Reed Military Medical Center and a safe return to the White House.

 During a news briefing at Walter Reed Monday, Conley said that the president would be discharged Monday evening.